Crisis 22

 The Circassians hate us.
 We have forced them out of their open grazing lands; their auls have been devastated, whole tribes have been wiped out.
 They withdraw further and further into the mountains and from there carry out their raids.
 The friendship of the peaceful Circassians is unreliable; they are always ready to help their violent fellow tribesmen.
 The spirit of their wild chivalry has noticeably declined.
 They rarely attack an equal number of Cossacks, never the foot soldiers, and they run away at the sight of a cannon.
 But they never miss a chance to attack a weaker troop or a defenseless man.
 The country roundabout is full of rumors of their villainies.
 There is almost no way to subdue them, so long as they are not disarmed, as the Crimean Tatars were, which is very hard to accomplish on account of the hereditary feuds and blood vengeance that reign among them.
 Dagger and saber are parts of their body, and a baby begins to wield them sooner than he can prattle.
 Among them killing is a simple body movement.
 They keep prisoners in hope of ransom, but they treat them with terrible inhumanity, force them to work beyond their strength, feed them raw dough, beat them whenever they like, and have them guarded by their young boys, who at one word have the right to cut them up with their children's sabers.
 A peaceful Circassian who had shot at a soldier was recently captured.
 He justified it by the fact that his rifle had stayed loaded for too long.
 What to do with such people?
 It is to be hoped, however, that if we acquire the region east of the Black Sea, cutting the Circassians off from their trade with Turkey, that will force them to become friendlier to us.
 The influence of luxury could contribute to their taming: the samovar would be an important innovation.
 There is a means that is stronger, more moral, more consistent with the enlightenment of our age: the preaching of the Gospel.

 In general, since World War II the West has distanced itself from such attitudes.
-Russia calls the West colonialist, yet the colonial things Russians did in the Caucasus and the colonial things the West did in places like Mexico, Congo, and Burma, the Russians continue to do today, whether in Chechnya or Ukraine.
+Russia calls the West colonialist, yet it continues to do in Chechnya, Georgia, and Ukraine what the West once did in places like Mexico, Congo, and Burma.

 The Ukrainians hate us.
 We have forced them out of their open grazing lands; their auls have been devastated, whole tribes have been wiped out. […] There is almost no way to subdue them, so long as they are not disarmed [. …] It is to be hoped, however, that if we acquire the region east of the Black Sea, cutting the Ukrainians off from their trade with Turkey, that will force them to become friendlier to us.